Documentation

 Remove Translation Interval: subtract the total velocity of the system from each atomic velocity after every

-number of steps -
+Remove Translation Intervalnumber of steps -

 Remove Rotation Interval: adjusts the atomic velocities such that the total angular momentum is zero after every

-Remove Translation Interval
+Remove Translation Intervalnumber of steps

 Trajectory Window

-to navigate between the frames and epochs of a simulation.
+Use the Trajectory Window to navigate between the frames and epochs of a simulation.
 Note: the frames and epochs are 0-indexed, so “0 of 1” means there are two epochs: epoch 0 and epoch 1.

 Energy Plot Window

-will jump to the nearest epoch boundary in the reverse or forward direction, respectively.
+The Energy Plot Window shows the potential, kinetic, and total (potential + kinetic) energies from the currently loaded simulation.
+The dark vertical line marks the frame that you are currently viewing.
+The light gray vertical lines mark epoch boundaries.
+Clicking on the Previous Epoch and Next Epoch buttons in the Trajectory Window will jump to the nearest epoch boundary in the reverse or forward direction, respectively.
 The icons along the bottom row of the plot allow you to zoom in/out and save the plot to a png file.
 From left to right, the icons are:

 - Home icon: jump to original view